Hierarchical Distributed Architecture for the Least Allan Variance Atomic Timing: Problem Statement

+In fact, the Allan variance of the free-running clock model is a function only of $\tau$.
+Its analytical form can be found \cite{ishizaki2023higher} as

+On the other hand, when $u[k]$ is applied, the Allan variance is no longer a function of $\tau$ alone, and in general admits no analytical expression.

-with step $m \geq 1$.
-It is intended to assess stability due to noise processes.
-In practice, AVAR is often estimated using sampled data.
+In such a case, AVAR is often estimated using sampled data.
 In particular, for a clock reading sequence $\{h_i[0],h_i[1],\ldots,h_i[M]\}$ measured over the sampling period $\tau$, a statistical estimate of the AVAR can be calculated as

 which is used to evaluate the resulting GTS in numerical examples below.